Compaction for two models of logarithmic-depth trees: Analysis and Experiments: Recursive trees

 The class of recursive trees has been studied by Meir and Moon~\cite{MM78}.
 These trees are models in several contexts as e.g. for the study of epidemic spreads, and thus many quantitative study have focused on this family.
 Some details are presented either in~\cite{Drmota09} or in~\cite{flajolet2009analytic}.
 Using the classical operators from Analytic Combinatorics, recursive trees can be specified by the so-called boxed product, or Greene operator,

-meaning that the structure of a recursive tree (in the class $\T$) is defined as a root $\Z$ attached to a set of recursive trees (the set may be empty, then $\Z$ is a leaf) and such that the whole structure is canonically labeled (1,2,\dots, up to the size).
+meaning that the structure of a recursive tree (in the class $\T$) is defined as a root $\Z$ attached to a set of recursive trees (the set may be empty, then $\Z$ is a leaf) and such that the whole structure is canonically labeled (1, 2, \dots, up to the size).
 The box in the boxed product indicates that the lowest label goes into the left component (the atom in this case).
 The atoms $\Z$ in the structure are therefore labeled increasingly on each path from the root of the tree to any leaf.
 See~\cite[Section II.6.3]{flajolet2009analytic} for details about the constraint labeling operators.
+The class of recursive trees is also presented in~\cite[Section 1.3]{Drmota09}.

+On the left side of Figure~\ref{fig:small_rec_tree} we have represented a recursive tree of size $17$.
+The children of a node are put in lexicographic order of their root labels.
+We remark that the unlabeled structures underlying the fringe subtrees rooted at $4$ and $7$ have the same unlabeled non-plane structure.
+And obviously the leaves are also identical.
+So, in the middle of the figure we represent with black edges the fringe subtrees whose unlabeled non-plane structure has already been seen through a postorder traversal of the leftmost tree.
+Finally, on the right side of the figure we replace the multiple occurrences of a subtree by pointers to the first occurrence.

-In Figure~\ref{fig:rec_tree_compact} we have represented a recursive tree structure containing 5,000 nodes on the left-hand side.
+In Figure~\ref{fig:rec_tree_compact} we have represented a recursive tree structure containing 5,000 nodes on the left side.
 It has been uniformly sampled among all trees with the same size.
 The original root of the tree is represented using a small circle $\circ$.
-On the right-hand side we have depicted the nodes that are kept after the compaction of the latter tree.
-There are only 663 nodes remaining.
+On the right side we have depicted the nodes that are kept after the compaction of the latter tree.
+Only 663 nodes remain.

 We define the exponential generating function $T(z) = \sum_{n\geq 1} T_n \frac{z^n}{n!}$, where $T_n$ corresponds to the number of trees containing $n$ nodes \emph{i.e.} of \emph{size} $n$.
 Using the now classical \emph{symbolic method} from Analytic Combinatorics, from the latter unambiguous specification we deduce the following functional equation satisfied by $T(z)$: